Dazor Floating Fixture 2324 Work Lamp

 Manufacturer: Dazor MFG Corp, St. Louis, Missouri, today Dazor Lighting Technology, 430 Industrial Drive, Maryland Heights, Missouri 63043, USA.

-History: This lamp was used for a long time in the Antwerp (Belgium) diamond industry.
-Below you can see pictures of a catalogue from the 60s.
+History: This industrial poise lamp was used for a long time in the Antwerp (Belgium) diamond industry.
+Below some pictures of a catalogue from the 1960s.

 These industrial desk lamps were made for many years.
 Regrettably, an email for more information about this lamp was not answered.